Why Structured Data Matters for AI Citations | AiVIS Cite Ledger

 JSON-LD is the preferred format.
 Microdata and RDFa are technically parseable but less reliably processed by AI extraction pipelines.
 Use JSON-LD for maximum compatibility.

-Can structured data alone improve my AiVIS.biz score?
+Can structured data alone improve my AiVIS Cite Ledger score?

-Schema coverage is 20% of the composite score.
-Adding comprehensive JSON-LD can improve your score significantly, especially if you are starting from zero schema coverage.
+Schema & structured data is 20% of the composite score.
+Adding comprehensive JSON-LD can improve your score significantly, especially if you are starting from zero structured data.